-- (a) The expiration date of the Allocation shall be specified in the Committee Resolution and shall start from the date on which the Committee awards the Allocation. - (b) Notwithstanding extensions as provided in sections 5101, 5102 or 5103; the limitations prescribed by section 5104; or Allocations awarded on a carry-forward basis as provided in section 5131; the expiration dates for issuing Bonds or converting Bonds to Mortgage Credit Certificate authority shall be: - (1) Ninety (90)One-Hundred Eighty (180) days for the issuance of Beginning Farmer Bonds, Mortgage Revenue Bonds, Small-Issue Industrial Development Bonds, Exempt Facility Bonds, Recovery Zone Facility Bonds, Recovery Zone Economic Development Bonds, Qualified Public Educational Facility Bonds and the conversion of Bonds to Mortgage Credit Certificate authority.
-(2) One-hundred twenty (120) days for the issuance of Student Loan Bonds and for the issuance of at least one (1) Mortgage Credit Certificate. - (3) For Qualified Residential Rental Project Bonds, the following expiration dates shall be assigned randomly by a lottery drawing conducted by the Executive Director within five (5) business days following each Allocation Round: - (i) Projects receiving an allocation shall be assigned an expiration date of one-hundred eighty (180) days or one-hundred ninety-four (194) days. - (ii) A project's applicant may request an expiration date of less than one-hundred eighty (180) days by submitting a written request to the Executive Director.
+(b) Notwithstanding extensions as provided in sections 5101 or 5103; the limitations prescribed by section 5104; or Allocations awarded on a carry-forward basis as provided in section 5131; the expiration dates for issuing Bonds or converting Bonds to Mortgage Credit Certificate authority shall be:

+(1) Ninety (90)One-Hundred Eighty (180) days for the issuance of Beginning Farmer Bonds, Mortgage Revenue Bonds, Small-Issue Industrial Development Bonds, Exempt Facility Bonds, Recovery Zone Facility Bonds, Recovery Zone Economic Development Bonds, Qualified Public Educational Facility Bonds and the conversion of Bonds to Mortgage Credit Certificate authority.

+(3) For Qualified Residential Rental Project Bonds, the following expiration dates shall be assigned randomly by a lottery drawing conducted by the Executive Director within five (5) business days following each Allocation Round:

+(i) Projects receiving an allocation during a Competitive Allocation Process shall be assigned an expiration date of ninety (90) days, one hundred (100) days, or one hundred ten (110) days.

+(ii) Projects receiving an allocation during an Open Application Process shall be assigned an expiration date of one-hundred eighty (180) days or one-hundred ninety-four (194) days.

+(iii) (ii) A project's applicant may request an expiration date of less than one-hundred eighty (180) days by submitting a written request to the Executive Director.
 The request shall be submitted no later than the final posting date for the round in which the project is seeking an allocation.